 What were our big goals in 2017?

 - By September 2019, we will have pK-8 school facilities that provide greater access to on-site wellness services for children and families (baseline = no dedicated space).

 - By September 2020, full-day preschool for 4 year old children will be free and available to all residents (baseline = tuition-based, limited availability).

 - By June 2021, the percentage of middle and high school students identified as needing counseling and behavioral services will be reduced by 50% (baseline = 34% of middle school students identified and 54% of high school students self-identified as in need).

 - By Spring 2026, 68% of 4th grade students will demonstrate proficiency in English Language Arts as measured by New Jersey state assessments (baseline = 51% proficiency).

-Our Design Team meets regularly to provide guidance and support at the macro-level to the district model, and members engage in partnerships at the micro-level that employ organizational strengths toward mutual benefits.
+Our Design Team of committed local organizations and district stakeholders has provided guidance and support at the macro-level to our community schools model, and engaged in partnerships at the micro-level that employ institutional strengths and provide mutual benefits.

-We have agreements with the Center for Prevention & Counseling, Lakeside Counseling Associates, Youth Advocate Programs, and Zufall Health Center to open our school sites to on-site wellness and mental & behavioral health services.
+We work with the Center for Prevention & Counseling, Youth Advocate Programs, Lakeside Counseling, Care Solace, Effective School Solutions, and Zufall Health Center among others to provide on-site wellness and mental health services.

-We engage with Pass It Along, ThorLabs, Newton Medical Center, and the DreamGirls Initiative to offer wellness-based pathways to mental and behavioral health through student self-discovery, leadership, and volunteerism.
+We engage Pass It Along, Thorlabs, Newton Medical Center, and the DreamGirls Initiative in wellness-based pathways to mental and behavioral health through student self-discovery, leadership, and volunteerism.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.